OlamidotunIY/todo-aair/README.md

 A simple React Native (Expo) Todo app built with Expo Router, Zustand for state management, and AsyncStorage for persistence.

+**🎤 NEW: Stage 2 - Voice-to-Task Feature**
+Now includes intelligent voice input that converts natural speech like "Buy groceries and call mom" into multiple tasks automatically!

 This README explains how to run the app (including on Expo Go), the implemented functionality, how each feature works, and how the project aligns with the provided project requirements.

 ## Checklist (requirements mapping)

+### Stage 1 Features
 - [x] Add new tasks (title + optional description)
 - [x] Mark tasks completed/incomplete
 - [x] Delete tasks (moves to Trash)